m3d14n0/PIA-Toolkit/README.md

 ```
 And then ```create``` and ```activate``` your virtual environment to install all the dependencies in it.

-If it's the first time you've heard about virtualenv visit * [virtualenv documentation](https://virtualenv.pypa.io/en/stable/installation/)
+If it's the first time you've heard about virtualenv visit  [virtualenv documentation](https://virtualenv.pypa.io/en/stable/installation/)

-Django filetransfers needs to be installed from the wkornewald-django-filetransfers-b2df8b4fbf2e included in the root folder of the project.
+Django filetransfers needs to be installed from the ```wkornewald-django-filetransfers-b2df8b4fbf2e``` directory included in the root folder of the project.
 This package comes from * [Django-filetransfers](https://bitbucket.org/wkornewald/django-filetransfers
-Then go into the downloaded folder and install with
+Then go into the downloaded folder and install with:

 ```
 python setup.py install
 ```

-You can use [pip](https://pypi.org/project/pip/) for the installation of the rest of the packages and dependences included on the ```requirements.txt``` file
+You can use [pip](https://pypi.org/project/pip/) for the installation of the rest of the packages and dependences included on the ```requirements.txt``` file,

 ```
 pip install -r requirements.txt